Mayhem # 533961

 Happy to work with photographers of all skill levels; what's more important to me is whether I can level with you as a fellow human being [i.e., that we can communicate effectively, with mutual respect and honesty].

-$125/hour for standard assignments up to art/glamour nude [does not necessarily include all fetish/video/specialty/commercial/group assignments: these are case-by-case].
+$125/hour for standard photo shoots up to art/glamour nude [does not necessarily include all fetish/video/specialty/commercial/group/event assignments: these are case-by-case].

 Non-negotiable *except in special circumstances* such as the following: you're booking me for more than a full day's worth, providing me with a free trip to a country I'd otherwise be hard-pressed to visit, greatly diminishing my travel expenses/efforts or greatly increasing my quality of life in some quantifiable way, etc.

-I will never try to convince someone that they *need* to hire me at my full rate if it's outside their current budget; please show me the same courtesy by respecting that I don't *need* to work with you at a lesser rate.
+I will never try to convince someone that they need to hire me at my full rate if it's outside their current budget or otherwise doesn't feel worthwhile to them; please show me the same courtesy by respecting that I don't need to work with you at a lesser rate.

 Fun stuff [i.e., you don't have to read this, but it's here for those interested]: